 The primary use of cash from financing activities is repurchases of our common stock.
 Prior to 2023, the primary use of cash from financing activities was the payment of dividends.
-On February 14, 2023, our Board of Directors authorized the repurchase of up to 7.5 million outstanding shares and suspended the quarterly dividend issued on common stock as part of our overall capital rebalancing strategy.
+On February 14, 2023, our Board of Directors authorized the repurchase of up to 7.5 million 7.5 million outstanding shares and suspended the quarterly dividend previously issued on common stock as part of our overall capital rebalancing strategy.
 No dividends were issued during the nine months ended September 30, 2023.
 In the three months ended September 30, 2022, we paid \$15.9 million in cash dividends.

-We repurchased 0.3 million shares of our common stock for \$4.0 million during the three months ended September 30, 2023.
-We have repurchased 0.5 million shares of our common stock for \$6.2 million for the nine months ended September 30, 2023.
-We remain authorized to repurchase up to 7.0 million outstanding shares under the capital rebalancing strategy.
+We have repurchased 0.3 million 1.0 million shares of our common stock for \$4.0 million as part of the capital rebalancing strategy.
+We did not repurchase shares of our common stock during the three months ended September 30, 2023.
+We have repurchased 0.5 million shares of our common stock for \$6.2 million for the nine months ended September 30, 2023 March 31, 2024.
+We remain authorized to repurchase up to 7.0 6.5 million outstanding shares under the capital rebalancing strategy this authorization.